Code-Institute-Submissions/CI-MS1-Mobile-App-Product-Page/README.md

 ### Code

-Besides the Code Institute Walkthrough projects, I often consultet stackoverflow.com and w3schools.com for help.
+Besides the Code Institute Walkthrough projects, I often consulted stackoverflow.com and w3schools.com for tips.

-Code from tutorial used: (https://www.youtube.com/watch?v=FTOT73CJ6pM by Hassan Sheikh) for creating a php file for sending a HTML from to an email address.
+Code from tutorial used: (https://www.youtube.com/watch?v=FTOT73CJ6pM by Hassan Sheikh) for creating a php file for sending a HTML form to an email address.